 Homemade soy milk can last between 3 to 5 days in a sealed container in the fridge.

-If the milk has a funky smell or taste, it means that it went bad.
+If the milk has a funky smell or taste, it went bad.

 You can freeze soy milk for 3-6 months.
 The ingredients tend to separate, and the consistency and texture change.

-However, freezing does not affect the safety or nutritional value of soy milk.
+However, freezing does not affect soy milk’s safety or nutritional value.

-What are the disadvantages of traditional straining with nut milk bag?
+What are the disadvantages of traditional straining with a nut milk bag?